Bn PROJECTS - Maison GREGOIRE

 Jacoby’s video Should Auld Acquaintance Be Forgot shows a man looking

-the statement of a witness is actually the lip-reading interpretation in real-time of an 80’s romantic comedy, whose very subject stands in contrast with the rather tense and gloomy atmosphere of the video.
+intently at the camera and, between long silences, pronouncing short and barely understandable phrases.
+What could be interpreted as the statement of a witness is actually the lip-reading interpretation in real-time of an 80’s romantic comedy, whose very subject stands in contrast with the rather tense and gloomy atmosphere of the video.

 Brussels-Based Aukje Kok’s pictorial work is characterised by poetic compositions, where she organises casual and unexpected encounters between selected objects from everyday life, ranging from wallets to cut-out pockets, chains, shirt collars or sunglasses.